getsentry/sentry-docs/src/collections/_documentation/workflow/alerts-notifications/alerts.md

 ## Issue Alerts

-Issue alerts fire whenever any issue in the project matches the specified criteria, such as a resolved issue re-appearing or an issue affecting many users.
+Issue alerts are applicable to errors only, and fire whenever any issue in the project matches the specified criteria, such as a resolved issue re-appearing or an issue affecting many users.

 ### **Conditions**